 To be successful you need to stand out – and being specialized in a particular subject can bring you more clients on board.

-For example, if you have a background in programming, then you could offer social media services focused on helping software houses get the visibility they need.
+For example, if you have a background in programming, then you could offer social media services focused on helping cloud hosting providers or a free salon booking software get the visibility they need.

 However, don’t claim that you’re specialized when you’re not.
 That’s the fastest way to ruin your reputation.